scpwiki/wikijump/client/docs/modules.md

 2. Copy the contents of `templates/module-template` into the new folder.

 3. Edit `package.json`.
-  There is a few properties you should edit.
+  There are a few properties you should edit.
 They are: `name`, `description`, and `version`.
 Everything else is fine being left alone.

 4. Go into `tests/` and delete, or reuse, the `test-template.ts` file.
 This is a file demonstrating the basics of how to use the simple [`uvu` testing framework](https://github.com/lukeed/uvu).